EVORA-project/evora-ontology/models/docs/NucleicAcid.md

     required: true
     recommended: true
     multivalued: true
-  isItAClonedNucleicAcid:
+  clonedNucleicAcid:
-    name: isItAClonedNucleicAcid
+    name: clonedNucleicAcid
-    description: Indicates that the nucleic acid sequence has been inserted into a plasmid vector for propagation or expression in a host organism
+    description: 'Indicates if the nucleic acid sequence has been inserted into a plasmid vector for propagation or expression in a host organism

-    title: is it a Cloned Nucleic Acid?
+      '
+    title: cloned nucleic acid
     from_schema: https://w3id.org/evorao/
     rank: 1000
-    alias: isItAClonedNucleicAcid
+    alias: clonedNucleicAcid
     owner: NucleicAcid
     domain_of:
     - NucleicAcid